CS2103AUG2016-W11-C1/main/doc/DeveloperGuide.md

 > 1b1.
 Linenux displays error message to indicate that task already exist in Schedule. <br>
   Use Case ends.

+##### *Use Case 2: Setting a reminder for a task*

+*MSS*

+1. User requests to add a reminder for a task.
+2. Linenux searches for tasks with names containing the keywords.
+3. Only one task with that keyword is found and Linenux automatically sets the reminder to that task.
+4. Linenux displays success message. <br>
+Use Case ends.

+*Extensions*

+3a.
+No task in schedule has name with keywords.
+> 3a1.
+Linenux shows error message to indicate no task found. <br>
+  Use Case ends.

+3b.
+Multiple tasks are found and user selects valid index.
+> 3b1.
+Linenux displays the list of tasks with index containing keywords. <br>
+  3b2.
+User selects valid index. <br>
+  3b3.
+Linenux sets the reminder to that task. <br>
+  3b4.
+Linenux displays success message. <br>
+  Use Case ends.

+3c.
+Multiple tasks are found and user selects invalid index.
+> 3c1.
+Linenux displays the list of tasks with index containing keywords. <br>
+  3c2.
+User selects invalid index. <br>
+  3c3.
+Linenux displays error message to indicate invalid index. <br>
+  Use Case resumes at step 3c1.

+3d.
+Multiple tasks are found and user selects cancel.
+> 3d1.
+Linenux displays the list of tasks with index containing keywords. <br>
+  3d2.
+User types cancel. <br>
+  3d3.
+Linenux does not add the reminder to any task. <br>
+  Use Case ends.

 ##### *Use Case 2: List tasks*

 *MSS*